tinychainorg/tinychainorg.github.io/README.md

    * Free transactions for hodlers of NFT's
    * Points
  * Experiment with new **VM designs**:
+   * A network that only verifies ZK proofs.
    * Brainfuck
    * RISC V
    * GPU / [MLIR](https://mlir.llvm.org/)